Stephen-ds/3DMM-illumination-prior/README.md

 # Reducing Racial Bias For In-The-Wild 3D Face Reconstruction Using a Learned Illumination Prior

+**Expect a refactoring update soon**

 Supplementary code, submitted in part fulfulment for the degree of MMath in Mathematics and Computer Science

 Author: Stephen Da'Prato-Shepard